 In the past, Mexico has experienced several periods of slow or negative economic growth, high inflation, high interest rates, currency devaluation (in particular with respect to the Mexican peso-U.S. dollar exchange rate), convertibility restrictions and other economic problems.
 These problems may worsen or reemerge, as applicable, in the future and could adversely affect the Group's business and ability to service its debt.
-During 2020, Banco de México decreased its reference rate by 309 basis points, from 7.34% to 4.25%.
+During 2021, Banco de México increased its reference rate by 125 basis points, from 4.25% in 2020 to 5.50%.
 Future increases in interest rates may adversely affect the Group's results of operations by increasing its financing cost.
 In addition, a worsening of international financial or economic conditions, such as a slowdown in growth or recessionary conditions in Mexico's trading partners, including the United States, or the emergence of a new financial crisis, could have adverse effects on the Mexican economy, the Group's financial condition and its ability to service its debt.